Shunseii/express-mods/README.md

 ## Features
 The project allows users to register and login, post mods for different games, view a list of all mods with cursor-based pagination implemented, like and dislike mods, and reset password via an end-to-end password change flow.

+## In-Progress
+The core functionality that is still in development:
+- Individual mod display page
+- Commenting on mod pages
+- Uploading files, cloud storage integration
+- Sorting and filtering options
+- Categories/tags
+- Cloud database integration and hosting